 - (a) In the case of bereavement in the immediate family an employee not on leave of absence without pay shall be entitled to special leave, at their regular rate of pay, from the date of death to and including the day of the funeral or service with, if necessary, an allowance for immediate return travelling time.
-Such leave shall normally not exceed five workdays. - (b) Immediate family is defined as an employee's parent, wife, husband, common-law spouse, child, grandchild, brother, sister, father-in-law, mother-in-law and any other relative permanently residing in the employee's household or with whom the employee permanently resides. - (c) In the event of the death of the employee's grandparent, son-in-law, daughter-in-law, brother-in-law or sister-in-law, the employee shall be entitled to special leave for one day for the purpose of attending the funeral or service. - (d) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits. - (e) Where established ethno cultural or religious practices provide for ceremonial occasions other than the bereavement period in (a) above, the balance of the bereavement leave as provided in (a) above, if any, may be taken at the time of the ceremonial occasion.
+Such leave shall normally not exceed five workdays. - (b) Immediate family is defined as an employee's parent, stepparent, wife, husband, common-law spouse, child, stepchild, brother, sister, stepsibling, father-in-law, mother-in-law and any other relative permanently residing in the employee's household or with whom the employee permanently resides. - (c) In the event of the death of the employee's grandparent, grandchild, son-in-law, daughter-in-law, brother-in-law or sister-in-law, the employee shall be entitled to be eavement leave for one day for the purpose of attending the memorial service.